 Other conditions, such as roundworm, hookworm, whipworm, and tapeworm infestations, can be treated with medication.
 While they are not as dangerous as heartworm and Lyme disease, they can still make your pet very sick, especially if your pet is very young or very old.

-Prevention is the Best Treatment
+Prevention for Your Dog and Cat is the Best Treatment

 Preventing parasite infestations entirely is ideal for helping your pet avoid harmful illnesses and potentially stressful vet visits.
 At Fox Animal Hospital, we recommend the administration of parasite preventives as directed all throughout the year.
 This is because even in winter, fleas and ticks can go dormant and then reawaken as soon as the temperature rises above freezing.
 The threat of parasites never truly goes away, and therefore it is best to be proactive and ensure complete, year-round protection for your pet.